 Economic weakness is a problem that is not only resolved independently, but with a multidimensional approach, as is limited human access to exploration of human resource potential through education.
 Weaknesses in the level and level of education cause the inability to apply technology so that the main problems faced in promoting economic resilience are the factors that affect the marketing of products.
 Technological developments cannot be used to access markets, so that most rural communities who make their living as farmers use the services of middlemen who culturally can exploit and at the same time act as a bridge connecting the market when marketing their products.
-The relationship between middlemen and farmers and agricultural products has a negative impact, namely price monopoly because market system but do not involve producers directly.
+The relationship between middlemen and farmers and agricultural products has a negative impact, namely price monopoly because market communication is imperfect, this indicates that there are many transactional prices in the market system but do not involve producers directly.